Table of Contents

 What is data?

 Data is a file you create, not the program that created it.
-Things like Microsoft Office, Quickbooks, Quicken, Chrome, Internet Explorer, etc are not data.
-Those programs create data files.
-For example, reloading Quickbooks alone does not ‘restore’ your data.
+Things like MIcrosoft Office, Quickbooks, Quicken, Chrome, Internet Explorer, etc are not data.
+These are programs that create the data.
+For example, reloaded Quickbooks alone does not 'restore' your data.